lzfgary/engl288/index.md

   - `blades representing drug culture`
     - express the corruption of youth

-## What is the show trying to express?
+## What is the story behind the scene?
 As a designer with multicultural backgrounds, Demna is much more sensitive to elements that are outside of design art.
 Lets first take a look at these two quotes from him:
  - `I like that people think my clothes are ugly.
 I think it is a compliment.`
  - `I think it’s also very interesting to find this line where ugly becomes beautiful and beautiful becomes ugly.`